 Furthermore, the Solar Roof is also available in smooth and also in textured glass.
 In addition to French slate, and Tuscan designs.
 At this time, only the glass variations have been released in the United States.
 The Solar Roof stands to not only blend in seamlessly while providing utility savings.
 Tesla also touted its ability to withstand heavy weather conditions.
 So I mean in a way that far exceeds traditional roof tiles.

 However, the Tesla Solar Roof in partnership with Panasonic Solar is not without its downsides.
 This new product also comes at a high cost.
 Some estimate that the Solar Roof is 70% more expensive than installing a traditional solar system on a sturdy roof.
 Also and that it only generates 70% of the power that standard solar panels do.

 With Tesla set to dominate the solar shingle landscape in 2018 following the full rollout of the Solar Roof, Dow is stepping back into the game and attempting to revive the Powerhouse brand.

 In addition, the Powerhouse 3.0 was developed through a partnership.
 All seeing Dow team up with RGS Energy.
 This new version of Dow’s original product will be made using standard silicon solar cells.
 So therefore and rather than the more expensive CIGS technology of its predecessors.
 This shift in material will, according to Dow and RGS.
 Finally and all the while, it will improve efficiency while controlling costs.

 The Future of Solar Shingles

-The stage appears to be set for a battle in solar shingle supremacy between a resurgent Dow and Tesla.
-While Tesla’s name value and positive reputation will be difficult to overcome, Dow appears to be armed with a plan forged in the fires of their previous errors.
-It will be interesting to see what the landscape of the industry looks like through 2018 and into 2019.
+In conclusion, the stage appears to be set for a battle in solar shingle supremacy.
+All between a resurgent Dow and Tesla.
+While Tesla’s name value and positive reputation will be difficult to overcome.
+Yet Dow appears to be armed with a plan forged in the fires of their previous errors.
+It will be interesting to see what the landscape of the industry looks like.
+Especially through 2020 and into 2021.